terrortylor/nvim-comment/README.md

 * `67,69CommentToggle` comment/uncomment a range
 * `'<,'>CommentToggle` comment/uncomment a visual selection

-Or use the defualt mappings:
+Or use the default mappings:

 * `gcc` comment/uncomment current line
 * `gc{motion}` comment/uncomment selection defined by a motion: